 You can apply for a Schedule 1(2) exemption using the below AF EX form.
 The completed application form should be submitted though the Sharefile Portal along with supporting information that describes the work in appropriate detail.

-Download: AF EX Application for Exemption (PDF, 127KB)
+Download: AF EX Application for Exemption (PDF, 127KB) (NEW)

 Safeguard Yourself, Your Home, Your Future Security